 1.9 Are there things I can’t do on the Services?
 You must not use the Services to harm others or the Services.
 For example, you must not:

-• Use the Services to harm, threaten, or harass another person, organization, or Microsoft;
+• Use the Services to harm, threaten or harass another person, organisation or Microsoft;

-• Damage, disable, overburden, or impair the Services (or any network or Authorized Device connected to the Services);
+• Damage, disable, overburden or impair the Services (or any network or Authorised Device connected to the Services);

-• Share your account password or otherwise authorized a third party to access or use the Services on your behalf unless we provide an approved mechanism;
+• Share your account password or otherwise authorise a third party to access or use the Services on your behalf unless we provide an approved mechanism;

-• Enable unauthorized third party applications to access the Services;
+• Enable unauthorised third party applications to access the Services;

 • Use the Services or any content on the Services for commercial purposes;

-• Use or attempt to use any unauthorized means to modify, reroute, or gain access to the Services;
+• Use or attempt to use any unauthorised means to modify, reroute or gain access to the Services;

 • Obtain (or try to obtain) any data from the Services or related hardware, except the data that we intend to make available to you; or

-• Use the Services or related hardware to design, develop, or update unauthorized software;
+• Use the Services or related hardware to design, develop or update unauthorised software;

 • Fraudulently increase the play count or otherwise manipulate the Services in any way, including using a script and/or otherwise automated process;

-• Use unauthorized software or hardware to access the Services or modify an Authorized Device in any unauthorized way (e.g., through unauthorized repairs, unauthorized upgrades, or unauthorized downloads).
-You agree that we have the right to send data, applications or other content to any software or hardware that you are using to access the Services for the purpose of detecting an unauthorized modification and/or disabling the modified device; or
+• Use unauthorised software or hardware to access the Services or modify an Authorised Device in any unauthorised way (e.g. through unauthorised repairs, unauthorised upgrades or unauthorised downloads).
+You agree that we have the right to send data, applications or other content to any software or hardware that you are using to access the Services for the purpose of detecting an unauthorised modification and/or disabling the modified device; or

 2.3.
 What does Microsoft do with my content?
-You understand that Microsoft may, and you hereby grant to Microsoft and its affiliates, resellers, distributors, service providers, partners, and/or suppliers the right, to use, modify, adapt, reproduce, distribute, publish and display content posted on the Services.
-These include your name, gamertag, motto, avatar, original content accompanying Game DVR clips, or other information you supply in connection with the content.
+You understand that Microsoft may, and you hereby grant to Microsoft and its affiliates, resellers, distributors, service providers, partners and/or suppliers the right to use, modify, adapt, reproduce, distribute, publish and display content posted on the Services.
+These include your name, gamertag, motto, avatar, original content accompanying Game DVR clips or other information that you supply in connection with the content.
 These rights apply solely to the extent necessary to provide the Services.

 2.6.
 Who is responsible for the data and content?
 You are responsible for backing up the data and content that you store on the Services.
-We may permanently delete your data and content from our servers if the Services are suspended or canceled.
-We do not have any obligation to return data and content to you after the Services are suspended or canceled.
-If data and content are stored with an expiration date, we may also delete the data and content as of that date.
+We may permanently delete your data and content from our servers if the Services are suspended or cancelled.
+We do not have any obligation to return data and content to you after the Services are suspended or cancelled.
+If data and content are stored with an expiry date, we may also delete the data and content as of that date.
 Deleted data and content may be irretrievable.

 3. Services cancellation

 3.4.
-What happens if my Services are canceled or terminated?
-If your Services are canceled or terminated (whether by you or us), your right to use the Services stops.
-If your Services are canceled or terminated, we may permanently delete information associated with your account, including your content, from our servers and we are under no obligation to return any content to you.
+What happens if my Services are cancelled or terminated?
+If your Services are cancelled or terminated (whether by you or us), your right to use the Services stops.
+If your Services are cancelled or terminated, we may permanently delete information associated with your account, including your content, from our servers and we are under no obligation to return any content to you.

 Your privacy is important to us.
 The Privacy Statements for the Services (http://go.microsoft.com/fwlink/?LinkID=259655) and Windows Phone (http://go.microsoft.com/fwlink/?LinkID=247437) describe how we use and protect your content and any information we collect about you.
 This Agreement incorporates the Privacy Statements by reference.
 By using the Services or agreeing to these terms, you consent to Microsoft’s collection, use and disclosure of your content and information as described in the Privacy Statements.